Sabina Grewal, Founder, Owner, & Director of Yoga Bliss, E-RYT 500

 She has studied with teachers-– Ki McGraw and Bob Smith of Hatha Yoga Center, Baron Baptiste of Power Vinyasa Yoga, Patty Ivey of Down Dog Yoga, Shiva Rea of Prana Flow Yoga, Jason Crandell, Donna Farhi, and David Kyle of Progressive Ashtanga Yoga.
 She hopes to guide students to their own experience of yoga in their mind, body, and breath.

-Currently she's working on her 300 hour certification in Progressive Ashtanga in Primary, Intermediate, and Rocket.
 She looks forward to sharing her love of yoga with the Yoga Bliss community!
 See you on the mat soon! :-)

 Find her on Instagram @yogablissstudios and @jewelinthelotus108

 Certifications: 200 Hour Certified

 In my class you can expect: an empowering faster paced adventure enabling you to flow through each moment.
 Breath by breath into a new moment revealing your true path to connect to your highest self.
 We can move faster to get out of our own heads and directly into the practice, accessing your mind, body and spirit.
 We sweat to cleanse.
 We ohm to remind us we hold energy that can shift our world and giving thanks to our practice and community, connecting through sound.
 We challenge ourselves to reach a new hight on and off the mat.

 When I am not teaching you can find me: in my music studio producing music.
 Everyday and night.
 And if I'm not there, I find my self adventuring with my amazing girlfriend in a state park or somewhere with nature.. or a different country!
 I travel a lot and always learning.

 My badass moment: was busting out yoga moves and handstands into some break dance moves on stage during the hype finale with Enrique Iglesias.
 During the tours in the past I joined the band as his DJ.